-White wine has an acidity and structure that make is perfect for light dishes and dressings.
+White wine has acidity and structure that make is perfect for light dishes and dressings.
 The acid in the wine means you can cut back on other acidic ingredients in the recipe such as lemon or vinegar.
-Add to a cream sauce, soups and to marinade seafood.
+Add to a cream sauce, soups and to marinate seafood.
 Use an unoaked white such as pinot grigio for delicate fish and shrimp scampi, and an aromatic Riesling in a creamy white sauce for chicken.

+Most versatile white for cooking = Pinot Grigio.
 Feel free to experiment, after all that’s what cooking is all about.
 Cheers!